Native Americans

 What was the band chief's main responsibility in the Native American tribes?

 A chief's main role was to make decisions for the band - usually on where they should move to, and where they should set up camp.
-Often the band had a council to make decisions, which was led by the chief.
+Often the band had a to make decisions, which was led by the chief.

 What was the role of band elders in a Native American tribe?

-Elders were wise people, who taught the culture and values in of the society to the younger members of the tribe, in order for their traditions and practices to continue.
+Elders were wise people, who taught the and values in of the society to the younger members of the tribe, in order for their traditions and practices to continue.

 What was the role of the band's council in Native American tribes?